ECE-BU-Miah/seniorProjectNotebook19-20/README.md

 Tyler and Chris read the user manual for the helecopters to perpare for working on lab 4 tommmrow.
 We plan on working on the project proposal after we implement lab 4.

+(Date: 9/24/19)
+---
+Christopher and tyler both worked to get the simulink models needed for lab 4 done.
+We got the models 80% done the last thing we need to add is the Helecopter module's.
+We were unable to find out where they are located during the lab time.
+We left the lab around 10:50 am.

 Next Meeting (9/27/19)
 ---